LawnchairLauncher/lawnicons/CONTRIBUTING.md

 - Essence of an app or a game.
 - Combination of recognizable features and your own ideas.

-**Minimal icons**
+**8 Minimal icons**

 ![](docs/images/quality-8-minimal-icons.png)

-Some minimal icons, to become more recognizable, should be detailed based on an app design.
+Some minimal icons should be detailed based on an app design to become more recognizable.
 Add distinctive features to them when it makes sense.

 ### Naming
 The main app name should be in its native language, but there should always be an English version.
 Use the English app name for its icon name.